Updated June 22, 2020.

 Costume and Statement Jewelry

-In recent years, the travel industry has come up with what I call “stuff carriers” that are leaps and bounds ahead of the fanny packs and money holders of yesteryear!
+In recent years, the travel industry has come up with what I call “stuff carriers” that are leaps and bounds ahead of the fanny packs and money holders of yesteryear (even though fanny packs are unfortunately coming back into vogue)!

 Here’s one that goes around your waist.
 I mostly use it when I run to carry my ID, keys, and maybe cash or a credit card if I plan to stop for coffee somewhere.
 But it can also be used when you’re just walking around a new city and want a little extra security for your money.
 It has a clip for your keys, and it fits well under your clothes.
 Click the photo below to get yours!